WPChill/strong-testimonials/readme.txt

 * If you embed third-party posts such as Twitter, YouTube and FaceBook in your testimonials, you will be agreeing to the Terms of Use of those third-party sites.

 ### Free Add-ons

+#### Country Selector

+Use the [Country Selector](https://wordpress.org/plugins/strong-testimonials-country-selector/) plugin to add a country selector to your form.
+[See the demo](https://strongdemos.com/strong-testimonials/form-examples/with-country-selector/).

 #### Assignment